isedwards/kb/django/migrations.md

 issue (not related to the model fields).

-The issue was that the fields cannot just be removed from the model, they are also referenced in the forms - and that prevents Django initialising.
+The issue was that the fields cannot just be removed from the model, they are also referenced in the forms - and that prevents Django from initialising.